The Best Jogging Strollers of 2020

 Fold and Unfold

-Each jogger provides some type of storage.
-The storage on the Thule Urban Glide 2 is large enough for our large diaper bag and it comes with a waterproof cover that prevents contents from falling out or getting dirty (a rare feature in this category) by zipping closed.
-The Mountain Buggy Terrain has the highest maximum weight limit at 22 lbs, and the bin has divided pockets for organizing and a zippered mesh cover for the entire bin that keeps items contained but not protected from the elements.
-In addition to the storage basket, some of the joggers have a rear back pockets and passenger stow pockets.
-All the Thule and BOB strollers sport this, as does the Mountain Buggy Terrain.
+Every jogging style stroller in this review offers some storage.
+The basket on the Thule Urban Glide 2 fits our large diaper bag, and it has a waterproof cover that stops contents from toppling out or getting wet/dirty (a unique feature).
+The Mountain Buggy Terrain has the highest storage allowance at 22 lbs.
+The basket has divided pockets for internal organization with a zippered mesh cover that keeps items contained (though not protected).
+In addition to a basket, some of the products have rear seatback pockets and inside passenger stow pockets.
+All of the Thule and BOB strollers sport this, as does the Mountain Buggy Terrain.
 We think the stow pockets are more useful than a child tray, as most children won't be able to reach the tray when buckled in and won't hold items while running.

-The photos above show a few of the storage bins side-by-side including the simple BOB Sport Utility, the mesh-covered Mountain Buggy Terrain, and the blocked access of the Joovy Zoom 360 Ultralight.
+The photos above show a couple of the storage bins side-by-side, including the mesh-covered Mountain Buggy Terrain (above left), and the blocked access of the Joovy Zoom 360 Ultralight (above right).

-Some of the options have parent consoles and child trays, likely as a nod to parent desires as opposed to real usefulness.
-After testing, we feel the consoles and cup holders are more of a hassle than an asset when moving quickly.
-Regular runners might find falling items annoying.
-Alternatively, Parents running errands might feel lost without a cup holder and other storage features.
-Where parents fall on this spectrum, and how much they use these features will vary.
+Some of the strollers have parent consoles and child trays, likely as a nod to parent desires as opposed to real usefulness.
+After testing, we feel the consoles and cup holders are more of a hassle than an asset when the stroller is moving.
+Runners are likely to find falling items annoying.
+Alternatively, parents running errands might be frustrated without a cup holder and similar small-item storage features.
+Where each parent falls on this spectrum, and how much they use these features will vary.
 The Mountain Buggy Terrain has the best hydration holders with long water bottle sleeves that are easy to use and keep bottles in place, even while running.
 This design is far better for joggers than the shallow and narrow standard cup holders we see on most strollers.

-For safety, we recommend that you do not utilize cup holders or parent consoles while jogging or running.
-During testing, almost every cup holder failed to hold a standard water bottle and most fell out and landed on our test "baby" when the bottle fell out.
+For safety, we recommend not using cup holders or parent consoles when jogging or running with your stroller.
+During our testing, almost every cup holder failed to hold a standard size water bottle, and most of them landed on our test "baby" when the bottle fell out.

-All of the seats recline and most recline with a one-handed operation.
-While your baby should only be at a slight angle when running, it's nice to know that a stroller reclines deep enough for a comfy nap.
-None of the leg rests are adjustable, but most are at a comfortable angle and padded with a durable footrest.
-We prefer products with a sling style seat and suspension to ensure a comfortable ride for little ones.
+All of the strollers have reclining seats, and most operate with one hand.
+For safety, your baby should only be at a slight angle for running, but it's nice to know that seats can recline deep enough for a comfy nap.
+None of the joggers have adjustable leg rests, but most are at a comfortable angle and padded with a durable footrest.
+We prefer products with a sling-style seat and suspension to ensure a comfortable ride for little ones.

 Ease of Setup

-Ease of setup is not the most important metric in the group because with any luck you'll only be doing this operation once.
-The Thule Glide 2 and Thule Urban Glide 2 both set up with no tools and assembly consisted of sliding wheels on and not much else.
-If you're worried you will get overwhelmed with parts, tools, and poor manuals, then either one will work well for you.
+Ease of setup is not the most critical metric because, with any luck, you'll only be doing it once.
+However, the Thule Glide 2 and Thule Urban Glide 2 set up with no tools; assembly includes putting wheels on and not much else.
+If you're worried that you'll get confused by parts, tools, and hard to understand manuals, then either one will work well for you.

-Maneuverability is something most parents expect from a stroller, and jogging products are no exception.
-While you might be willing to forgive a fixed wheel running stroller for its inability to make tight turns, it isn't as easy to forgive swivel wheel options for being too big to navigate a small space.
-Depending on the type of journey and the intended terrain, you may have to make concessions on what you are willing to accept in every use to get the running performance you want.
+Easy maneuverability is something parents want in a stroller, and jogging products are no exception.
+While we can forgive a fixed wheel running stroller for its inability to make tight turns (an intentional safety feature), it isn't easy to forgive the swivel wheel options that are too big for smaller spaces.
+Depending on your journey and the subsequent terrain, you may need to make concessions on what you are willing to accept to get the running performance you desire.

-Each product was put through the same course and used on the same trails and paths.
-We tested products on and off the pavement, concrete, dirt trails, grass, and around an obstacle course to see which offered the most diverse maneuverability.
-In short, a locking swivel wheel stroller is the best for parents who want to run regularly and use their stroller for everyday use.
-This feature provides the necessary fixed wheel for running but gives you the versatility of a swivel wheel for navigating the grocery store and other errands.
-This kind of versatility increases a stroller's usability in all kinds of adventures.
+Each option was used on the same course and the same trails.
+We test the products on the pavement, concrete, dirt trails, grass, and around an obstacle course to see which offers the best all-around maneuverability.
+In short, a locking swivel wheel stroller is the best for parents dedicated to running regularly and who also plan to use their stroller for everyday occasions.
+This feature has the required fixed wheel for running but provides the versatility of a swivel wheel for easily navigating the grocery store and other outings.
+This wheel versatility increases the stroller's usability in all kinds of adventures.
 The BOB Rambler is an excellent example of a smallish jogger (great for crowds) with enough features to use for errands and trips to the park.

-All of the strollers in this review have larger rubber pneumatic tires.
-Some of the options have a fixed front wheel while others have a swivel wheel you can lock in place for running.
-Traditionally, a fixed front wheel has been considered the gold standard for running strollers.
-However, new locking swivel front wheels have proven they have what it takes for serious running and everyday use.
-The Thule Urban Glide 2 received the high score in this metric of 9.
-It navigates obstacles with ease, but once the front wheel is locked, it still is relatively easy to maneuver and turn compared to the fully fixed wheel options.
-The hardest to push and turn is the Graco FastAction Fold Jogger.
-It is so difficult to move that we had trouble with the locked and swiveling.
+Every stroller in this review has larger, rubber, pneumatic tires.
+Some have a fixed front wheel, and others have a locking swivel front wheel for running.
+Historically, a fixed front wheel has been the gold standard for serious running strollers.
+However, the newer locking swivel wheels prove they have what it takes for serious running while offering better maneuverability for everyday use.
+The Thule Urban Glide 2 has a high score in this metric with a 9 of 10.
+It navigates obstacles and tight spaces easily, but with a locked front wheel, it is still relatively easy to turn while jogging compared to the fixed wheel products.
+The hardest to move and turn is the Graco FastAction Fold Jogger.
+This stroller is so challenging that we struggled with the wheel locked and swiveling.

-For quality, we look for strollers that are well-made, user-friendly, durable, and look like they could stand the test of time through multiple children and a variety of adventures.
-Some of the materials are nice quality, including ripstop fabric and lightweight aluminum, while other materials are heavier steel or have plastic connectors.
-We considered all of the materials, stitching, frames, flexing, wheel design, connection points, and any exposed rivets or unique designs.
+For quality, we want products that are well-made, user-friendly, durable, and feel as if they will survive multiple children and a variety of adventures.
+Some of the materials on the jogging strollers are nice quality, including ripstop fabric and lightweight aluminum, while other materials are less so such as heavier steel or plastic connectors.
+We reviewed and compared all of the materials, including stitching, frames, flexing, wheel design, connection points, and any exposed rivets or unique designs.

-The highest quality products are the Thule and BOB strollers.
-These two brands are well designed, thoughtfully constructed, and use parts and materials that are durable and stylish.
+The highest quality options are the Thule and BOB strollers.
+These two brands are well-designed, thoughtfully constructed, and use materials that are durable and stylish.
 The Thules have a sleek and sharp finish, while the BOB tends to look more utilitarian.

-The fabric for these strollers have a tight weave and are snag resistant.
-The fit to the frame is tight, and in some places has no visible ends.
+The fabric on the Thules has a tight weave and is snag-resistant.
+The fit to the frame is close, and in some places, has no visible ends.
 These strollers have stiff frames with little to no flex, and suspension and connections that increase performance.
-The Burley Solstice and the Mountain Buggy Terrain were close in quality with scores of 8, just below the 9s for the BOB strollers and the Thule Urban Glide 2, and 10 for the Thule Glide 2.
+The Hamax Outback with Jogger Kit and the Mountain Buggy Terrain are close in quality with scores of 8, just below the 9s for the BOB strollers and the Thule Urban Glide 2, and 10 for the Thule Glide 2.